Updated: Sep 11, 2020

 Some of the antique furniture could be salvaged, but the wallpaper (and well, pretty much every else) had to go.
 We sourced the most beautiful art titled "Honey and Hush" from uber talented local artist Lisa Palombo and designed the room around her palette and theme:

 In every room, we found antique rugs (I am a sucker for Persian + Turkish rugs) to keep the history of the space from being lost in our updates.
 We hired electricians to swap the pull chain lighting to "real" fixtures.
 We painted the walls white as to not compete with our layered look.
 We used fabrics like linen and raw silk to give a soft natural quality to the space.
 We upcycled the antique dresser by white-washing it in Annie Sloan Original, then Chelsea added handpainted flowers that grew from the floorboards up the dresser.
 We wanted the flowers to look like they started growing upon entry of the room.
 We swapped the existing full size bed for a Queen to accommodate guests and added a beautiful twin daybed to the space as well.
 We used scale by installing an oversized fan to the wall above the twin trundle bed as a focal point.
 We sourced faux flowers that feel just like real roses and placed them on the wall in a femme, whimsical way to create a mood.
-We cannot wait for this space to be photographed in the coming weeks!
-Until then, enjoy our snapshots of the updates:

 The gorgeous images Krisztina Crane captured: